jean/collective.hostout/README.rst

 Once hostout bootstrap has ensured a working remote buildout, deployment will continue by running the following commands:

-1. "uploadeggs": Any develop eggs are released as eggs and uploaded to the server.
+1. ``uploadeggs``: Any develop eggs are released as eggs and uploaded to the server.
 These will be uploaded directly into the buildout's buildout-cache/downloads/dist directory which buildout uses to find packages before looking up the package index.
-It's very important the packages under development work when packaged, ie are capable of being packaged via "python setup.py sdist".
-A common mistake is when relying on setuptools to automatically detect which files should be included but not have the correct setuptools SCM helpers installed if you are using git or hg e.g. for git do "easy_install setuptools-git".
+It's very important the packages under development work when packaged, i.e. are capable of being packaged via ``python setup.py sdist``.
+A common mistake is when relying on setuptools to automatically detect which files should be included but not have the correct setuptools SCM helpers installed if you are using git or hg e.g. for git do ``easy_install setuptools-git``.
-This will also upload a "pinned.cfg" which contains the generated version numbers for the packages under development that have been uploaded.
+This will also upload a ``pinned.cfg`` which contains the generated version numbers for the packages under development that have been uploaded.

-2. "uploadbuildout": The relevant .cfg files and any files/directories in the "include" parameter are synced to the remote server.
+2. ``uploadbuildout``: The relevant ``.cfg`` files and any files/directories in the ``include`` parameter are synced to the remote server.

-3. "buildout": Upload a final "pinned.cfg" which includes the generated development package versions pins + all the versions of all the dependencies of the development buildout from where the system is being deployed from.
-These discovered pinned versions are recorded during the local buildout process by the hostout recipe and recorded in a local "hostoutversions.cfg" file.
+3. ``buildout``: Upload a final ``pinned.cfg`` which includes the generated development package versions pins + all the versions of all the dependencies of the development buildout from where the system is being deployed from.
+These discovered pinned versions are recorded during the local buildout process by the hostout recipe and recorded in a local ``hostoutversions.cfg`` file.
 Buildout is then run on the remote production buildout.

 If you continue to develop your application you can run ``hostout deploy`` each time